 Mike Pence, the vice president-elect of the US, has said he doesn't believe smoking kills people.

 He made that case in an op-ed article published in 2000 and has made no public effort to update his position since.

 "Time for a quick reality check," Pence wrote.
 "Despite the hysteria from the political class and the media, smoking doesn't kill.
 In fact, 2 out of every three smokers does not die from a smoking related illness and 9 out of ten smokers do not contract lung cancer."

-IFLS referenced a March 2015 BuzzFeed item titled “‘Smoking Doesn’t Kill’ and Other Great Old Op-Eds from Mike Pence” which similarly featured a headline claiming Pence had once stated that “smoking doesn’t kill,” and featured archival links to op-eds penned by Pence back in 2000.
-However, Pence’s editorial pertained to the role of “Big Government” with respect to adult tobacco use and largely railed against anti-tobacco legislation that he maintained impinged on individual freedom:
+IFLS referenced a March 2015 BuzzFeed item titled "'Smoking Doesn’t Kill' and Other Great Old Op-Eds from Mike Pence" which similarly featured a headline claiming Pence had once stated that "smoking doesn't kill" and featured archival links to op-eds penned by Pence back in 2000.
+However, Pence's editorial pertained to the role of "Big Government" with respect to adult tobacco use and largely railed against anti-tobacco legislation which he maintained impinged on individual freedom: